-(1) The options granted became exercisable in December 2000.

-- (2) For 2000, all executive officers of the Company as a group received 112,890 options, and all employees of the Company (other than executive officers) as a group received 274,000 options. - (3) The amounts shown in these two columns represent potential realizable values using the converted options and exercise prices.
+- (1) The option grant includes replacement options for cancelled options (see "Stock Incentive Plan"). - (2) For 2001, all executive officers of the Company as a group received 113,110 options, and all employees of the Company (other than executive officers) as a group received 381,460 options. - (3) The amounts shown in these two columns represent potential realizable values using the converted options and exercise prices.
 The assumed rates of stock price appreciation are set by SEC rules and are not intended to forecast the future appreciation of the Company's common stock.